 To help diagnose and classify a leukaemia or lymphoma; to help guide treatment; to detect and evaluate residual cancer cells

 When to get tested?

-When a doctor thinks that you may have leukaemia or lymphoma; when you have been diagnosed with leukaemia or lymphoma, but the specific subtype is unknown; sometimes to evaluate the effectiveness of treatment or to evaluate for recurrent disease
+When you have signs and symptoms that a doctor thinks you may have leukaemia or lymphoma; when you have been diagnosed with leukaemia or lymphoma, but the specific subtype is unknown; sometimes to evaluate the effectiveness of treatment or to evaluate for recurrent disease (relapse).

 A blood sample drawn from a vein in your arm; sometimes a , , or fluid sample collected by your doctor